 - Toppings - Try different toppings, such as fresh berries.
 Cooked fruit is a great addition.
 Add chopped walnuts, cinnamon, raisins, jam, or a variety of nut butters.

 - Kid-friendly - Stir in vegan chocolate chips or stir in orange juice.

 - Fiber - stir in ground flaxseeds or chia seeds for additional fiber and nutrients while this creamy porridge is cooking.

 - Savory cream of wheat - You can stir in cooked onions, peas, or vegan cheese.
 Let me know what you try!

 Here are some substitutions you can try when making this healthy breakfast:

 - Plant-based milk - use water instead

-- Plant-based butter - omit it if you like.
+- Plant-based butter - omit it if you like, or use coconut oil.

 - Brown sugar - omit and add maple syrup or another sweetener.